 “Kennel cough is a relatively innocuous illness that is rarely fatal or even serious,” says Sharkey.
 “It would be more accurate to call it social dog cough.”

-What Kennel Cough Really Is
+What is Kennel Cough in Dogs?

 What’s commonly called kennel cough is actually “a condition that’s associated with intensive confinement circumstances,” explains Kate Hurley, DVM, head of the Koret Shelter Medicine Program at the University of California at Davis School of Veterinary Medicine.
 Those circumstances include kennels, animal shelters, doggie day cares, dog parks and grooming facilities.